-&lt;sup>19Purchasing a stock that is not in the current portfolio is considered an initial buy.
-Purchasing a stock that is in the current portfolio is considered an additional buy.
+Purchasing a stock not in the current portfolio is considered an initial buy.
+Purchasing a stock in the current portfolio is considered an additional buy.

-&lt;sup>20Odean (1998) finds that investors tend to buy stocks additionally after their prices have gone down from the purchase price, which is rather different from the trend-chasing behavior they displayed in initial buys.
+Odean (1998) finds that investors tend to buy stocks additionally after their prices have gone down from the purchase price, which is rather different from the trend-chasing behavior they displayed in initial buys.

-&lt;sup>21Another factor affecting initial buys is attention: stocks with extreme returns are more attention-grabbing (Barber and Odean 2008).
+Another factor affecting initial buys is attention: stocks with extreme returns are more attention-grabbing (Barber and Odean 2008).
 In the Chinese stock market, the most attention-grabbing stocks are those hitting daily price limits.
 After hitting price limits, however, these stocks typically have zero liquidity.
 Therefore, it is unlikely that initial buys capture attention in our setting.